ArunPanesar42/App_FinalAcademyProject/README.md

 - Open the terminal and run `python -m pytest tests/ -v` to run the tests on live environment.

-## Step 6: Start fixing the tests on live environment.
+## Step 6: Start fixing the tests on live environment

 - We are going to start to fix the errors, but for this we have three different `.py` files that are checking that everything works correctly in different parts of the code.
 These three files are the same that we have used previously in the environment test.
 The three files are: